buildkite/agent-stack-k8s/README.md

 ## How to setup agent hooks

 This section explains how to setup agent hooks when running Agent Stack K8s.
-In order for the agent hooks to work, as we all know we need them to be present on the instances where the agent runs.
+In order for the agent hooks to work, they must be present on the instances where the agent runs.

 In case of agent-stack-k8s, we need these hooks to be accessible to the kubernetes pod where the `checkout` and `command` containers will be running.
 Best way to make this happen is to create a configmap with the agent hooks and mount the configmap as volume to the containers.